mtconnect/cppagent/README.md

 * `MonitorInterval` - The interval between checks if the agent.cfg or Device.xml files have changed.

     *Default*: 10 seconds

-* `MinimumConfigReloadAge` - The minimum age of a config file before an agent reload is triggered (seconds).

-    *Default*: 15 seconds

 * `Pretty` - Pretty print the output with indententation